vocdoni/census3/api/README.md

             "type": "erc20|erc721|erc777|erc1155|nation3|wANT",
             "startBlock": 123456,
             "symbol": "wANT",
-            "tag": "testTag1,testTag2",
+            "tags": "testTag1,testTag2",
             "chainID": 1
         }
     ]
 }
 ```

-> If `tag` is empty, it will be ommited.
+> If `tags` is empty, it will be ommited.

 - ⚠️ errors: